smb-h/iirbctf/README.md

 ## Check Out the Results

-Our approach is the champ here, beating the state-of-the-art method TIRG and ComposeAE on the MIT-States benchmark dataset.
+Our approach is the champ here, beating the state-of-the-art methods on the MIT-States benchmark dataset.

 <!-- Take a peek at some snazzy retrieval results below: -->
 <!-- ![Qual](FIQ_Retrieval.jpg) -->